ThePalaceProject/circulation/customlists/README.md

 ## Example

-The following copies all lists that belong to the library with the short name `HAZELNUT` from `source.example.com` to `target.example.com`, producing an `output.csv` file that  contains any manual steps that might need to be performed
+The following copies all lists that belong to the library with the short name `HAZELNUT` from `source.example.com` to the library `WALNUT` on `target.example.com`, producing an `output.csv` file that  contains any manual steps that might need to be performed afterwards:
-afterwards:

 ```bash
 $ ./bin/customlist_export \